 old.
 How has this happened?
 And what can be done about it?

 Private wire connections have been around as long as telephone-based trading has.
-They were upgraded to a point but when the switch to IP took place, these connections were left behind.
+They were upgraded to a point but when the switch to IP took place, these connections

-further and further in the technological past.
+wires were left further and further in the technological past.

 Consequently, global private wire connections are still running on legacy technology – almost all other trading connections use IP – and this has huge impacts on productivity, reliability and disaster recovery.
 Whilst the world’s trading infrastructure has